MrD0079/jcomments/README.md

 # jcomments
-Joomla tunes Jomments for Joomla Fork
+Joomla tunes Jomments for Joomla Fork including fixes to do it work with Virtuemart 3(and perhaps 2)

 JComments — the Joomla™ component allows to comment any site stuff.
 It provides the flexible system of access rights settings, wide possibilities of custom view setting, uses the AJAX technology and provides many other features.